rohansh-tty/EVA4/S14/README.md

 ![](https://github.com/Gilf641/EVA4/blob/master/S14/Images/dpmap2.png)

-Note: Since we don't have a DepthCam, we rely on a pretrained DenseNet-201 model to generate depth maps.
+Note: Since we don't have a DepthCam, I relied on a pretrained DenseDepth model to generate depth maps.